FreeBSD: Portability

-The 32-bit ARM (including OTG) and MIPS support is mostly aimed at embedded systems (ARM64 is also aimed at servers), however FreeBSD/ARM runs on a number of single-board computers, including the BeagleBone Black, Raspberry Pi and Wandboard.
+The 32-bit ARM (including OTG) support is mostly aimed at embedded systems (ARM64 is also aimed at servers), but FreeBSD also runs on a number of 32-bit ARM single-board computers, including the BeagleBone Black, Raspberry Pi and Wandboard.

+DEC Alpha, 32-bit little-endian ARMv4/v5/v6, 32-bit big-endian ARM, IA-32, IA-64, 32-bit and 64-bit MIPS, 32-bit PowerPC, 64-bit SPARC, and 64-bit soft-float RISC-V were supported in earlier releases but are not supported in the current release.

 Hardware compatibility

 Supported devices are listed in the FreeBSD 14.3 Hardware Notes.
 The document describes the devices currently known to be supported by FreeBSD.
 Other configurations may also work, but simply have not been tested yet.
 Rough automatically extracted lists of supported device ids are available in a third party repository.

 In 2020, a new project was introduced to automatically collect information about tested hardware configurations.

 Third-party software

 FreeBSD has a software repository of over 30,000 applications that are developed by third parties.
 Examples include windowing systems, web browsers, email clients, office suites and so forth.
 In general, the project itself does not develop this software, only the framework to allow these programs to be installed, which is known as the Ports collection.
 Applications may either be compiled from source ("ports"), provided their licensing terms allow this, or downloaded as precompiled binaries ("packages").
 The Ports collection supports the current and stable branches of FreeBSD.
 Older releases are not supported and may or may not work correctly with an up-to-date Ports collection.

 Ports use Makefiles to automatically fetch the desired application's source code, either from a local or remote repository, unpack it on the system, apply patches to it and compile it.
 Depending on the size of the source code, compiling can take a long time, but it gives the user more control over the process and its result.
 Most ports also have package counterparts (i.e. precompiled binaries), giving the user a choice.
 Although this method is faster, the user has fewer customization options.

 FreeBSD version 10.0 introduced the package manager pkg as a replacement for the previously used package tools.
 It is functionally similar to apt and yum in Linux distributions.
 It allows for installation, upgrading and removal of both ports and packages.
 In addition to pkg, PackageKit can also be used to access the Ports collection.